Grounds For Divorce : What are they and do I have them?

 The most amicable divorce ground is separation after 2 years with the full agreement of both partners (both of you signing the divorce papers).
 Separation doesn’t have to mean living in different houses.

-_ Find more information about Two Year Separation as a divorce ground here _
+Find more information about Two Year Separation as a divorce ground here

-Very often its impossible for one of you to move out due to financial restrictions.
+Very often it's impossible for one of you to move out due to financial restrictions.
 Or, you may choose to remain in the family home because of the children.

 You state that you have separate sleeping and domestic arrangements.